Our new short film is an intimate portrayal of the long-term devastation that severance theft causes for garment workers and their families.

 Call on brands to #PayYourWorkers & #RespectLabourRights

 Millions of workers were left penniless in a pandemic.
-Visit our campaign page to find out why brands need to act now.
+Visit our campaign page and sign our petition calling on brands to pay workers what they're owed by committing to a binding agreement on severance, wages and union rights.

 Want to take action?